25 AI marketing tools you need to get ahead in 2025

 Best features

-HubSpot’s AI capabilities include predictive lead scoring, automated content suggestions, and SEO recommendations to maximize digital reach.
-Its AI-powered chatbots enhance customer interactions, while its advanced analytics provide deep insights into campaign performance and sales forecasting.
-The platform also streamlines marketing automation, letting businesses nurture leads with personalized outreach at scale.
+The platform’s AI capabilities cover everything from predictive lead scoring to automated content suggestions and SEO recommendations to maximize digital reach.
+Its AI-powered chatbots support with customer interactions, while its advanced analytics provide deep insights into campaign performance and sales forecasting.
+Marketing automation is another strong point, making it easier to deliver personalized content at scale.

 Best use cases